Broken-down Hampshire bus brides praise officers who rescued them

 "We had about half an hour to get to the registry office but we were still half an hour away."

-Sian said, despite their predicament, the guests were "very cool calm and collected".
+Sian said, despite their predicament, the guests were "very cool, calm and collected".

 She said: "One of the bridal party saw the police car and asked them if they could give us a lift."